KriyaAITech/GenAI101/pydanticai/pydantic-ai-mcp/README.md

 4. Launch docker desktop and check the images you have built.
 The container will get instantiated only when you run python code.
 Note: Docker desktop application has to be launched.
 Only then docker containers will get instantiated when you run python code.

+## Step3: Create a virtual environment and install project dependencies
+I have used uv by astral-sh (https://github.com/astral-sh/uv), an efficient python project manager.
+I suggest you also use uv to install dependencies and maintain this project.
+However, you can still make do with pip and python virtual environments.

+1. First, make sure you have uv installed in your system.
+2. navigate into the project directory (pydantic-ai-mcp/) and run the command 'uv sync'.
+This should create a local .venv and install all dependencies in it automatically.

+## Step4: Rename .env.example to .env and update your api keys
+There is an .env.example file in the repo.
+First, rename the file to .env Then, add your api keys to this .env file.
+If you are using an OpenAI Model, the MODEL_NAME variable has to be set to "OPENAI_MODEL" If you are using an Google Gemini Model, the MODEL_NAME variable has to be set to "GEMINI_MODEL" The GEMINI_API_KEY or sometimes called as GOOGLE_API_KEY allows your to use llms from google ai studio.
+The OPENAI_API_KEY allows you to use llms from openai.

+## Step5: Run main.py
+Run the command using 'uv run main.py'.
+You will now have access to a chat loop in the terminal.
+You can converse with the agent as you normally would.
+Or you can give prompts which require the usage of tools (either from mcp/github or mcp/brave-search)

+Example prompt: